magbw/web_scraping_workshop/content/3-APIs.md

 Put it all together and paste it into your webbrowser to display the data. https://explorer.natureserve.org/api/data/taxon/ELEMENT_GLOBAL.2.154701

-If you open the API request in firefox display nicely, and there is a save button to download it.
+If you open the API request in firefox, it displays nicely, and there is a save button to download it.

 {% include figure.html img="SaveAPIfirefox.png" alt="JSON formatted in firefox" caption="JSON formatted in firefox" width="75%" %}